UKFELs/puffinDocs/README.md

 # Puffin Documentation

 Welcome to the documentation for Puffin!
-Puffin (Parallel Unaveraged Fel INtegrator) is a massively parallel 3D numerical solver for a Free Electron Laser (FEL).
+Puffin is a massively parallel 3D numerical solver for a Free Electron Laser (FEL).
 Puffin can be found on Github [here](https://github.com/UKFELs/Puffin).

 ## Motivation